 Losing a beloved dog may be a nightmare, even more so if you live in a densely populated region.
 But if your dog is outfitted with the best GPS tracker activity monitor, you won’t have to post “Got Lost” leaflets on street walls or share photographs of your canine on social media and hope someone calls.

 These gadgets, which come in a variety of configurations and operating modes, use 3G cellular, GPS, or radiofrequency technologies to assist you in locating a missing dog that has strayed from its kennel.

-The 6 Best Dog GPS Tracking Devices in 2021 –Tested & Reviewed
+The 6 Best Dog GPS Tracking Devices –Tested & Reviewed

 Finding a reliable GPS tracker is the first challenge to overcome…. learning how to use it is still the second.
 There are literally dozens of different GPS dog trackers available on the market.
 Which one should you select among the hundreds, if not thousands, of different variations available?

-Here we list the top Dog GPS trackers to purchase in 2021.
+Here we list the top Dog GPS trackers to purchase.
 The list was compiled after conducting extensive research on dog trackers, learning about the various types of technologies incorporated into these trackers, what people have to say about each of these products, how many functionalities each of them has, and which ones will work best for a specific purpose.

 The Best Overall

 1).
 Whistle GO Explore GPS Dog Tracker Collar & Activity Monitor

 The All-New Whistle Go Explore is hands down best Dog GPS tracker, period.
 It’s an all-in-one “subscription-based” device that provides unrivaled real-time dog tracking and monitoring actions with an infinite range.
 The subscription is available in monthly, annually, or two-year packages, and includes cellular data connection for GPS location monitoring, proactive notifications, alarms, and other features.